behnamnkp/TranEpiSim/README.md

 ## Features

+- Realistic mega-scale synthetic human contact network using census, road network, and pois (schools and bicycle stations).
-- Transmission of viral diseases through fomites on miromobility vehicles and through close proximity in a large scale synthetic human contact network.
+- Transmission of viral diseases through fomites on miromobility vehicles and through close proximity in a synthetic population.
 - Using actual individual micromobility trips
 - Featured with a novel disease transmission model called SIR-SC.
 - Built on top of graph-tool suited for fast, large-scale network analysis.